mhameed/common-voice-android/API.md

 API: Application Programming Interface

-The app, in addition to the Common Voice API (official of Mozilla), use also "CV Android" API (better "Saverio Morelli API").
+The app, in addition to the official Mozilla Common Voice API uses "CV Android" API (better "Saverio Morelli API").

-In this file there will be listed just the second one.
+This document describes the latter.

-First of all you need to know that, all this API doesn't collect your personal information, like *name*, *last name*, *email*, *age*.
+First of all you need to know that, this API doesn't collect your personal information, like *name*, *last name*, *email*, *age*.

-Please, consider to **don't** insert useless data, because these are just to understand how many users use the app and how use it.
+Please, consider **not** inserting useless data, because the information is just to understand how many users use the app and how it is being used.

 ## App statistics